Mortgage

 Deferred second mortgage

-A deferred second mortgage is sometimes called a “soft second” loan.
-A deferred second mortgage doesn’t accrue interest, and repayment may not be required until homeowners pay off their first mortgage, or refinance or sell the home.
+A deferred second mortgage, also known as a “soft second” loan, doesn’t accrue interest.
+Repayment may not be required on a deferred second mortgage until homeowners pay off their first mortgage, refinance or sell the home.

 Forgivable second mortgage

 A forgivable second mortgage doesn’t require monthly payments or accrue interest.
-That said, buyers will need to live in the home for a specific amount of time to have their loan forgiven.
+That said, buyers will need to live in the home for a specific period to have their loan forgiven.
 If they refinance, sell or pay off their first mortgage before the timeline ends, they’ll typically need to repay a portion or all of the loan.

 The Keystone Forgivable in Ten Years Loan Program (K-FIT) is an example of this type of down payment assistance program in Pennsylvania.